divemarkus/windows11/README.md

 The apps available through winget are updated by their respective developers.

+### Pre-install notes
+* Use the fastest slot in your motherboard to plug nvme drives.
+Match the pcie gen and take advantage of the updated features or speed
+* Enable the timings for your RAM using the motherboard's bios

 ### Getting Started
 **Follow the Microsoft guidelines on how to create USB ISO image**